tsvetus/tedit/README.md

 * `mask` - Text mask.
 Now only text masks like `NN:NN` are supported where `N` is any number. `mask` property represents object of type: `{mask: ..., empty: ...}` where:
   * `mask` - String field of the form `+1 (NNN) NNN-NN-NN` where `N` - any number.
   * `empty` - String represents empty symbol.
-If `empty` length more tan one symbol only first is used.
+If `empty` length more than one symbol only first is used.
 * `regexp` - Regular expression.
 If assigned component tries to test entered text in comparison with entered regular expression.
 If test failed then invalid style is applied (see style structure).
 * `empty` - Value used by `onChange` event when edit text is empty.
 Default is `null`.